Preface

 Straid was well-versed in every sorcery and pyromancy.
 He was an unusually talented sorcerer, but never stayed in one place due to his curious behavior.

-Never passing on an opportunity, Straid accepted the chance to pursue his work in what was probably the most advanced magic nation at the time, adopting one of its Staffs of Wisdom as his magic catalyst.
+Regardless, there was much to gain from Olaphis in terms of knowledge and resources, Straid happy to explore the potential for sorcery.
 And as the brightstone rings demonstrate, he made huge contributions to Olaphis culture.
 However, those masterpieces didn’t seem to gain him any friends.
 Straid thinks that anyone feebler than him in magical ability or intellect is “deficient”; being a rare genius, this encompasses basically everyone.
 Such arrogance is to be expected for a man of his talents, but constantly talking up his own achievements while underselling others’ ability to handle his works only serves to push people away.
 In the end, Straid took on no apprentices as he immersed himself in studying magic’s greatest mysteries, and his relationships in Olaphis fared no better.

 Hood of the great sorcerer Straid.

-Straid, who was a sworn friend of an old king from the old country Olaphis, defeated an archdragon with the king and acquired much knowledge and clairvoyance.
+Straid, who was a sworn friend of an old king from the old country of Olaphis, defeated an archdragon with the king and acquired much knowledge and clairvoyance.
 But, that work creating unique sorceries couldn’t be controlled by even Olaphis, which was proud of its wisdom.

 That country’s king Alavis feared the curse like a disease.